wiseman-timelord/Wise-Astrology-Calc/README.md

 - Powershell ~v5

 ## Development
+- it needs to be like `Details: Vulture, owl, links to ancestral wisdom and past.` not `Details: Cib: Vulture, owl, links to ancestral wisdom and past.`.
 - Dreamspell or Power/Gift is broken.
 - Gift is not correct word for dreamspell.
 Determine best word to replace, as needed for spacing.
 - There may be further development, possibly a gradio interface, or rainmeter integration.